Modern Slavery Statement

 In 2014, we added requirements relating to responsible labour practices into our standard supplier Terms of Business.
 These referred to the requirement that suppliers respect and promote the rights set out in the International Labour Organisation’s International (ILO) Labour Standards and the provisions of the United Nations’ Universal Declaration of Human Rights in relation to both its personnel and its suppliers.
 In 2018, we strengthened these requirements by reference to the UK Modern Slavery Act 2015 specifically, i.e. suppliers are required to conduct proper checks on any agency person and Arm reserves the right to require the supplier to remove from performance of the work any of the supplier’s officers, employees, agents or subcontractors whom Arm believes to be engaging in any Modern Slavery Practice, and take such action as Arm considers necessary to ensure Arm and the supplier fully comply with all applicable laws relating to modern slavery.

 In addition, the Company manages its risk in this area through a comprehensive third-party risk assessment process (Assessment) where one of the three most significant goals is to measure risk as relates to Anti-Slavery and Human Trafficking.
-The Assessment, conducted by the Company with assistance from a large international accounting firm, ensures that Arm’s compliance objectives in this space are aligned to its business goals.
+The most recent Assessment, conducted by the Company with assistance from a large international accounting firm, helped to ensure that Arm’s compliance objectives in this space were aligned to its business goals.
 The Assessment, which is necessarily iterative in nature, is part of Arm’s overall compliance plan and its repeated conduct is part of the entity’s long-term plan to adjust to the continuously changing external landscape and associated changes in company strategy.

 Since 2015, we have been operating against our Supplier Code (or an acceptable equivalent).
 As part of our standard new supplier onboarding process, suppliers are required to confirm that they comply with our Supplier Code, which sets out our key expectations of our Suppliers.
 In relation to Employment Standards, these are: